Josh Hammer: Conservative activism

-Hammer is vocal about Jewish- and Zionist-related issues; he has debated Peter Beinart about the Israeli–Palestinian conflict and Alan Dershowitz about the 2023 Israeli judicial reform dispute.
+Hammer is vocal about Jewish- and Zionist-related issues; he has debated Peter Beinart about the Israeli–Palestinian conflict, and Alan Dershowitz about the 2023 Israeli judicial reform.

-Hammer was involved with senator Ted Cruz's 2016 presidential campaign.
-Hammer was invited to the Florida governor’s mansion to meet with governor Ron DeSantis in January 2022.
+Hammer was involved with Senator Ted Cruz's 2016 presidential campaign.
+Hammer was invited to the Florida governor's mansion to meet with Governor Ron DeSantis in January 2022.

 Hammer currently sits on the boards of advisors of American Moment and the United Jewish Gun Coalition.

-In May 2023, Hammer cofounded Jews Against Soros, a coalition of Jews who oppose the political influence of George Soros.
+In May 2023, Hammer co-founded Jews Against Soros, a coalition of conservative Jews who oppose the political influence of George Soros.

 Personal life

 In December 2022, Hammer proposed to Shir Cohen at the Western Wall in Jerusalem.
 They were married in December 2023.